 It was Dr. Carl Djerassi, along with two colleagues, who patented the key ingredient that led to the development of the oral contraceptive in 1951.

-By Nicholas Riccardi, Associated Press and Jennifer Agiesta, Associated Press
+By Nicholas Riccardi, Jennifer Agiesta, Associated Press

 DENVER — As a season of campaigning enters its intense final weekend, a new Associated Press-GfK poll illustrates the challenge ahead for candidates and their allies trying to rally voters around traditional wedge issues such as abortion and gay marriage.